solita/solita.github.com/_posts/2026-02-09-python-popularity.md

 excerpt: >
   Python runs everything from LEGO to NASA missions — yet most enterprises still hesitate to bet their core systems on it.
 This post digs into that paradox: how Python became the world's most popular language, why it's still seen as too risky for serious production, and what changes within once you treat it as a friend instead of an enemy.
 tags:
-  - python in production
-  - python performance
+  - python
-  - enterprise software development
-  - software architecture
-  - backend development
-  - dynamic typing
+  - production
-  - performance optimization
+  - optimization
-  - programming languages
+  - enterprise
-  - software engineering best practices
 ---
 I'm biased toward Python for many reasons.
 I'm also one of the few who've watched my own Python scripts place *$1.5M* worth of asset orders in my personal brokerage account — but that's a story for another time.
 The point is: I trust Python with systems where mistakes are expensive.